steveLeVesconte/go-game-move-processor/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This package is used by a client app to evaluate go game moves.
-The client app submits a Submission to the function evaluateSubmission which returns a SumissionResult.
+The client app submits a Submission to the function evaluateSubmission which returns a SubmissionResult.

 index.ts exposes 3 types:
 <table>